Using unsupervised learning to detect broken symmetries, with relevance to searches for parity violation in nature. (Previously: "Stressed GANs snag desserts"): Method and Principles

-If the training step were entirely omitted, the net would be in a random state whose only property was its (unavoidable) characteristic of being parity-odd.
-Nonetheless, if such a net were able to generate a statistically non-zero mean for data in the test sample, then \textit{that non-zero mean would be evidence for parity violation}!
-In practice, of course, the training step very useful.
-Without training there is little chance that the net will actually be attending to any useful features of the data.
-But the point we wish to stress is that the training process exists not to make the discovery of parity-violation \textit{possible}, but only to increase the probability of being able to claim discovery.
+It must be emphasised how different this proposed use of machine learning is to that most frequently seen in particle physics.
+There are many ways one could illustrate this, but perhaps the most easy one to highlight is that the training step is (technically, though not in any practical sense!) optional.
+If the training step were entirely omitted, the net $g(x)$ would be in a random state but the resulting $f(x)$ would still be parity-odd.
+If the evaluation of this $f(x)$ on the test set were to yield a statistically significant asymmetry by a measure fixed in advance (e.g.~a non-zero mean) then \textit{that asymmetry would be valid evidence for parity violation}!
+In practice, of course, the training step is very important.
+Training cannot be ignored.
+Without training there is almost no chance that the net $g(x)$ will have the right structure to generate an asymmetry in $f(x)$, even on a parity-violating dataset.
+But the point we wish to stress is that the training process exists not to make the discovery of parity-violation \textit{possible}, but only to make it much more likely that a discovery of parity-violation can be made rather than missed.

-For related reasons `overtraining' does not have the same negative overtones it would normally have.
-The possibility of overtraining still exists but it cannot lead to an accidental mis-discovery of parity-violation as there simply is not a concept of `right' or `wrong' training, only of `more efficient' or `less efficient' training.
-All that matters is that the net (whether trained or not) manages to show a statistically significant non-zero mean on its test data' -- if it does, it's a good net, however it got there.
-The worst that can happen is that in training the net focussed on entirely the wrong thing, overtrains, and so does not know how to bias the test-set away from zero.
+For related reasons `overtraining' does not have the same negative overtones it would normally have\footnote{A common reaction the authors have experienced when describing their proposal to newcomers is `My gosh!
+Are you not proposing a mechanism for maximising overtraining problems!?' }, at least for experimental physicists whose greatest concern is avoiding a false positive (a claimed discovery of a symmetry violation when it does not really exist).
+The possibility of overtraining still exists but it cannot lead to an accidental mis-discovery of parity-violation as there is simply no concept of `training that can mislead', only of `more useful' or `less useful' training.
+For a discovery of parity violation all that matters is that the appropriate net symmetrisation ($f(x)$) manages to show a statistically significant asymmetry on the test data.
+If it does, it's a good net, however it got there.
+The worst that can happen is that in training the net attends to entirely the wrong things (all unrelated to parity) and so does not know how to generate an asymmetry in the test-set (or a mean away from zero in our illustrative example) even if a better-trained net could have done so.
+For example: if the training resulted in $g(x)$ evaluating to a constant `$s$' on every element of the training set, and ended up evaluating to the constant `$t$' on everything else, then the possible output of $f(x)$ would be in the set $S=\{t-s, 0, s-t\}$.
+In the case that $s=t$, this set would contain only a single element ($S=\{0\}$) and so $f(x)$ would be incapable of showing an asymmetry on \textit{any} dataset, making false positives impossible.
+In the case that $s\ne t$, the set $S$ would contain three elements: $t-s$, $0$ and $s-t$.
+In such a case $f(x)$ could show an asymmetry on a test set -- and (as mentioned already) any statistically significant asymmetry in the test set is valid evidence for symmetry-violation.